Eman-Bandesha/Document-Image-Binarization/README.md

 3. **Evaluation:** Calculate PSNR, DRD, IOU, and SSIM metrics for each algorithm.
 4. **Analysis:** Analyze the performance of each algorithm based on the evaluation metrics.

-## Results
-Include here any notable results or findings from the evaluation process.

 ## Contributors
 - [Eman Azam](https://github.com/Eman-Bandesha)